 - Avoid A1 dairy.
 Holstein cow’s milk contains a powerfully inflammatory protein called A1 casein that causes immune problems in some people.
 My clinical experience is that most endometriosis-sufferers improve when they stop having normal dairy products.
 Goat and sheep dairy (A2 casein) are usually okay.
 Please see What Dairy Does to Periods.

 - Consider avoiding gluten.
 Like A1 casein, gluten is immune-disruptive for some people.
-It improves after 12 months on a gluten-free diet.
+It improves after twelve months on a gluten-free diet.
 Avoiding gluten can also improve intestinal permeability (see next point).
-A gluten free diet is certainly worth trying, especially if you test positive for gluten antibodies on a blood test.
+A gluten-free diet is certainly worth trying, especially if you test positive for gluten antibodies on a blood test.

 - Turmeric is a powerful anti-inflammatory and immune-modulating herbal medicine.
 A 2012 animal study demonstrated that turmeric can promote regression of endometriosis lesions.
-The authors went on to propose turmeric (curcurmin) as a novel and potent anti-endometriotic medicine.
-I prescribe turmeric tablets all the time.
-It is a very safe, and can be used long term.
+The authors went on to propose turmeric (curcumin) as a novel anti-endometriotic medicine.

-- Selenium and zinc are important immune-modulating nutrients, and may be deficient in women with endometriosis.
-Please speak to your doctor or naturopath about the dose that is appropriate for you.
+- Selenium and zinc are important immune-modulating nutrients and may be deficient in women with endometriosis.

 - Surgical excision of the lesions is helpful, especially for women who are trying for pregnancy.
 Other treatments can then be used to prevent recurrence.